Server#

 Type

-- add_websocket_handler(path: str | None, origin: str | None, protocols: list[str] | None, callback: Callable[[Server, ServerMessage, str, WebsocketConnection, Any], None], user_data: Any = None) None #
+- add_websocket_handler(path: str | None, origin: str | None, protocols: list[str] | None, callback: Callable[[Server, ServerMessage, str, WebsocketConnection, Any], None], user_data: Any = None) None#

 Adds a WebSocket handler to

-for requests prefixed bypath
+serverfor requests prefixed bypath.If

-or “/”, then this will be the default handler for all requests that don’t have a more specific handler.When a path has a WebSocket handler registered,
+pathisNoneor “/”, then this will be the default handler for all requests that don’t have a more specific handler.When a path has a WebSocket handler registered,

-will check incoming requests for WebSocket handshakes after all other handlers have run (unless some earlier handler has already set a status code on the message), and update the request’s status, response headers, and response body accordingly.If
+serverwill check incoming requests for WebSocket handshakes after all other handlers have run (unless some earlier handler has already set a status code on the message), and update the request’s status, response headers, and response body accordingly.If

-, then only requests containing a compatible “Sec-WebSocket-Protocols” header will be accepted.
-More complicated requirements can be handled by adding a normal handler topath
+originis non-None, then only requests containing a matching “Origin” header will be accepted.
+Ifprotocolsis non-None, then only requests containing a compatible “Sec-WebSocket-Protocols” header will be accepted.
+More complicated requirements can be handled by adding a normal handler topath, and having it perform whatever checks are needed and setting a failure status code if the handshake should be rejected.- Parameters:

 path – the toplevel path for the handler